ykumawat/react-event-system-web-071717/README.md

 # React Event System

+## Overview

+In this lesson. we'll cover the event system in React.

 ## Objectives
 1. Explain how React events differ from browser events
 2. Describe how React standardizes events for compatibility
-3. Explain how we use React events in our application
+3. Explain how to use React events in our application
+4. Add event handlers to an element

 ## What's the event system in React?
 React has its own event system with special event handlers called `SyntheticEvent`.
 The reason for having a specific